KamitaniLab/IllusionReconstruction/README.md

 ### Example output figure

 You can find the following figure in `results/plots/quick_test`.
-From left to right columns: stimulus (1), reconstruction from stimulus features (2), reconstruction from brain-decoded features (3-9 correspond to S1-7; using fMRI sample averaged across trials)
+From left to right columns: stimulus (1), reconstruction from stimulus features (2), reconstruction from brain-decoded features (3-9 correspond to Subject 1-7; using fMRI sample averaged across trials)

 <div align="center">
   <a href="https://github.com/KamitaniLab/IllusionReconstruction/blob/main/">